 The Tutor for Equality, Diversity and Inclusion is Barbara Rossi.
 She is supported by the Equality, Diversity and Inclusion Officer, Freyja Madsen.
 The Warden chairs the Equality, Diversity and Inclusion Committee, composed of senior and junior members.

 If you would like to find out more, please read the College's Equality Policy.

 There are many groups which historically have been under-represented at Oxford, and New College is no exception.
 We are committed to do our very best in changing this.

 The College celebrates its LGBTQ+ students and staff.
-The Warden holds an annual LGBTQ+ cocktail party in the Lodgings; the Rainbow and Transgender flags fly at the appropriate times; and a joint annual event of New College Society members and students has just been inaugurated.
+The Warden holds an annual LGBTQ+ cocktail party in the Lodgings, the college flies the Rainbow and Transgender flags and a joint annual event of New College Society members and students takes place.
 The JCR and MCR LGBTQ+ representatives also organise a range of events for their members.